maidsafe-archive/SystemDocs/en/detail/README.md

 # Libraries

 The SAFE network is comprised of several individual libraries.
-The following section, aimed at the more technical reader, provides a more detailed explanation of what role each library performs and how they work.
+The following section, aimed at the more technical reader, provides a more detailed explanation of what role each library performs and how they work.The following diagram provides an overview of the SAFE Network stack and how all the components fit together:

 The code for each library is available in MaidSafe's [GitHub repository](https://github.com/maidsafe).
 The libraries are: